Henrik-Alexander/fertility-prediction-challenge/description.md

 # Description of submission

-This is the first test of the github-submission process.
+This directory contains the files for the first submission by [Henrik-Alexander Schubert](mailto::schubert@demogr.mpg.de).

+# The model